 каструля з подвійним дном

 Now we take the immersion blender.
-Accordingly, we immerse it 🙃 and finely chop everything.
+Accordingly, we immerse 🙃 and finely chop everything.

 ніхто немає вціліти

-In 1/3 of the sugar, in our case, this is 200 g, we pour in 2 packs of Gelfix, mix it, and add it to the chopped gooseberries.
+To 1/3 of the sugar, in our case, this is 200 g, we add 2 packets of GelFix, mix it, and add it to the chopped gooseberries.

 We put all this on the heat, stirring, bring it to a boil, and then cook for 3 minutes.